pozitr0n/Swift-Unit-UI-Tests-44-8-1/README.md

 # Swift Unit/UI Tests 44-8-1
 ## A test application for which Unit tests and UI tests are written.
+### This is the light presentation of the tests in Swift.

 ### Unit tests and UI tests were written for this application.
 We also tested the functionality of generating a UI test code by recording click events from the simulator screen.